-If homeownership is your next big goal and you can commit to making payments on a regular basis, loan consolidation might be a good option for you.
+If homeownership is your goal and you are able to make regular payments on time, debt consolidation may be an option for you.
 However, it's important to be aware of potential difficulties so that you can avoid them and successfully repay the debt.
-Typically, you'll need much more than 20% equity to qualify for a debt consolidation mortgage.Debt consolidation is used as an early prevention strategy to prevent people from incurring serious debt and the need for other debt solutions such as debt management plans, individual voluntary agreements.
+Typically, you'll need more than 20% equity to qualify for a debt consolidation mortgage.Debt consolidation is used as an early prevention strategy to help people avoid serious debt and the need for other debt solutions such as debt management plans and individual voluntary agreements.
 It pays off high-interest debts with lower-interest loans in order to save on interest payments.